Virginia Tech Corps of Cadets: Senior leadership

-The senior leadership is provided by the Commandant of Cadets, who is appointed by Virginia Tech and is a paid faculty member.
-The Commandant is typically a retired major general from either the Army or Air Force.
-Of note, the Corps has never had a Commandant from the Navy or the Marine Corps.
+The senior leadership is provided by the Commandant of Cadets, who is appointed by Virginia Tech and is a salaried faculty member.
+Since 1952, the Commandant has been a retired general officer (most often a major general) from either the Army or Air Force.
+Of note, the Corps has never had a Commandant from the Navy or the Marine Corps (until Spring of 2025).
 The Commandant of Cadets is assisted by an executive officer in administrative matters and coordination with a number of university constituencies.